This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 My final thoughts

 I think Cuba, like Iran, is at a crossroads.
 If the orange menace’s reverses the “normalization” the Obama administration has put in place in regards to Iran and Cuba, there will be undoubtedly new political developments, with the reported “hardliners” or more accurately those more wary and critical of imperial influence economically and otherwise, not in favor of such “normalization,” gaining more power.
-This could be good as it would be a needed setback from the Western-backed moderate reformists in Iran who are basically just footsoldiers for the murderous empire.
+This could be good as it would be a needed setback from the Western-backed moderate reformists in Iran who are, as you could say, footsoldiers for the murderous empire.

 While one should remain critical, there is one element that those who see themselves (correctly) as anti-imperialist and anti-capitalist in mind: solidarity.
 Building off what I said on Twitter, it is worth quoting the eighth term of admission into the Communist International in 1920: